amzn/amazon-pay-sdk-php/README.md

 | Profile Region      | `user_profile_region` | Default : `us`<br>Other: `de`,`uk`,`jp`	    |
 | Handle Throttle     | `handle_throttle`     | Default : `true`<br>Other: `false`	    |

+## Setting Configuration
+There are two ways of setting configuration

+1. Setting configuration while instantiating the OffAmazonPayments_Client object
 ```php
 require 'Client.php'
 # Your Login and Pay with Amazon keys are